software-students-spring2024/1-specification-exercise-se-2pm/README.md

 As a user, I want to use the rating app so that I can interact with other users through Direct Messages efficiently.

-As a user, I want to use the rating app so that I can sort experiences by rating and distance.
+As a user, I want to use the rating app so that I can see fellow commenter's profile.

 As a user, I want to use the rating app so that I can comment on other people's experiences.